 Ashfaq, M., S. Ghosh, S.-C. Kao, L.C.
 Bowling, P. Mote, D. Touma, S.A.
 Rauscher, and N.S.
 Diffenbaugh, 2013: Nearterm acceleration of hydroclimatic change in the western U.S., J. Geophys.
 Res.
 Atmos., 118, 10,676–10,693, doi:10.1002/jgrd.50816.

 OCCRI Director Dr. Phil Mote is a co-author of the chapter Observations: the cryosphere.
 In Climate Change 2013: The Physical Science Basis.
 Contribution of Working Group I to the Fifth Assessment Report of the Intergovernmental Panel on Climate Change.

 Climate Change in the Northwest.
 Mote et al. 2013.
 Chapter 2 in Climate Change in the Northwest: Implications for Our Landscapes, Waters, and Communities.

-*National Research Council 2012.
+National Research Council 2012.
 Sea-Level Rise for the Coasts of California, Oregon, and Washington: Past, Present, and Future.
 R.A.
 Dalrymple and A. Linn, eds., National Academy Press, 201pp.

 OCCRI Faculty Research Assistant Kathie Dello, with assistance from IWW Cally Whitman, prepared a report for Oregon State University’s Institute for Water and Watersheds (IWW) entitled Water and Climate in the Pacific Northwest.
 8/2012.